What exactly is fibre broadband?

 - Fibre-to-the-cabinet (FTTC) – is the most common, with fibre optic cables running to a ‘cabinet’ – the green boxes on street corners that house the telecoms connections to each home.
 From the cabinet, copper telephone wires take over to get the information to your home.
 FTTC can be fast, with providers like BT and Sky delivering up to 76 Mbps.
 But that last leg from the cabinet to the home can slow things up.
 As such, speeds will vary based on how far you live from the cabinet, and on the quality of your copper wires.

-- Fibre-to-the-premises (FTTP or FTTH) – is usually faster because it uses fibre cables all the way to your property.
+- Fibre-to-the-premises (FTTP) - is faster than FTTC because it uses fibre cables all the way to your property.
 This gets around the limitations of copper wires completely.
-Virgin Media uses FTTP and can provide speeds of up to 350 Mbps.
+Gigaclear uses FTTP and can provide speeds of up to 900 Mbps in certain locations

 How fast is fibre broadband?